Swifty108/Acme-Apartments-Demo-Project/README.md

 ## Features

 The app is front faced by static informational pages.
 A user starts out as an applicant and, once approved, is promoted to Resident status.
 Manager accounts have special roles.
-[Click here for a live demo.](https://peachgroveapartments.azurewebsites.net)